Skip to content

 To see a list of individual jobs and their current status in a table format, use the workitems command:

-simmate engine workitems
+simmate compute workitems

 You can filter the list by status, tags, or recency: